-Ubuntu Linux Shell Commands and Usage
+Linux Shell Commands - examples

-cd – change directory
+cd - change to a new directory.

 usage: cd <directory name>

-clear – clear screen
+clear - clear the screen.

-cp – copy files (similar to copy in DOS)
+cp - copy files (similar to copy in DOS).

-cp <filename> < new location>
+cp <filename> <new location>

-diff – compare files
+diff - compare files for differences.

 diff <file1> <file2>

-exit – exit or quit
+exit - exit or quit the terminal.

-find – find files
+find - find files by name.

 find -name <filename>

-fsck – check disk integrity (similar to DOS scandisk)
+fsck - check disk integrity (similar to DOS scandisk).

-ifconfig – view network settings (similar to DOS ipconfig)
+ifconfig - view network settings (similar to DOS ipconfig).

 less – view text files